benwiley4000/gsmplayer-gba/README.md

 where arbitrary album artwork can be shown during audio playback.
 It also provides everything needed to easily add .wav files and art and build a new ROM.

-Currently the art is loaded once and it's assumed all songs use the same artwork, but it wouldn't be too complicated to add support for one-artwork-per-song.
-Essentially the OAM attributes would need to be pointed to a different group of tile addresses according to the current song.
-The math is all there so you'd just need to load your bitmap into an address and use that address as an offset for each OAM tile address.

 ### External build dependencies:
 1. Windows (you can make it work elsewhere I'm sure, you just need to rewrite the Go.bat script, and find a copy of Sox that will work or else recreate that part of the script).
 Many filepaths are hardcoded, you might need to change these.
 2. devkitPro (libgba)